Herrner/doctolib-covid/README.md

 This script sends email alerts (using Google SMTP server) when vaccination appointments are available on Doctolib.

+My modification tries to change and expand the script to handle german doctolib-servers (done), look for all sorts of vaccination appointments (not only BioNTech, done), generate a link to the appointment page (doing) and (maybe) search for centers that offer appointments for first-time visitors (todo).

+*The following is unchanged from the original repository:*

 ## Prerequisites

 - Python 3